 The Higher The PARF and The COE, The More Valuable The Car

 The PARF rebate is the amount you can get back upon deregistering your car after 10 years of use.
-Read the key terms you absolutely need to know for cars for a better understanding of how PARF works and for some useful terms you should know before buying a car.
+Read the factors for buying cars in Singapore for a better understanding of how PARF works and for some useful terms you should know before buying a car.

 Since PARF is money you get back, you can consider it as cash back for the purchase of your car.
 If a second-hand car has a very high PARF value, which depends on the Additional Registration Fee that was initially paid for the car, then the car becomes much cheaper than its advertised price.